 Friday, April 16th, 6:30-8:30pm (Zoom opens 6:20): Boston National Poetry Month Festival presents a Virtual Performance of Poetry and Music: Poetry by Rhina P. Espaillat & Alfred Nicol.
 Music by Claire Mulvaney.
 Poetry by Ed Meek and Doug Holder.

 ZOOM INVITATION: Meeting ID 885 0116 8456 / Passcode 073581 (Waiting Room)

-May 18 at 7:00 – 8:00 pm: hosted by “First and Last Word” hosts Harris Gardner, editor of Ibbetson Street, and Gloria Mindoch, Poet Laureate of Somerville and editor-in-chief of Cervena Barva Press.
-Rhina P. Espaillat, Alfred Nicol and Paulette Turco read from The Powow River Poets Anthology II.
+Tuesday, May 18, 7:00 – 8:00 pm: “First and Last Word” hosts Harris Gardner, editor of Ibbetson Street, and Gloria Mindoch, Poet Laureate of Somerville and editor-in-chief of Cervena Barva Press, present poets Rhina P. Espaillat, Alfred Nicol and Paulette Turco, who will read from The Powow River Poets Anthology II.